tepikin/Android6_bug_in_android.graphics.Path/README.md

 Some `Path` displayed wrong on android 6.0 but on android 4.1 (and othes) all correct.

-If stroke width > 1 then `Path` displayed incorrec.
+If stroke width > 1 then `Path` displayed incorrect.

 ## On Android 6.0 and Android 4.1